Barracuda Networks: Shift To Cloud Yielding Results, More Upside Ahead

 Revenues have seen a steady uptick since the company's efforts began, putting to rest the sales and subscriber growth concern behind them.
 Beyond a solid stream of sales and an increase in enterprise subscribers, the company expects future sales to increase at a more rapid pace.CUDA Revenue (Quarterly) data by YCharts

-Fiscal 2018 sales are expected to be $378.61M, up 7.4% from 2017, reflecting an industry wide growth standard for cloud security, as stated previously.
+Fiscal 2018 sales are expected to be $378.61M, up 7.4% from 2017, reflecting an industry-wide growth standard for cloud security, as stated previously.

 Fiscal 2019, the company expects sales to grow over 8% to $408.16M, reflecting a stronger than industry growth, according to Wall Street Estimates.